marc2332/valin/readme.md

 This is a simple code editor that showcases how to use tree-sitter and freya together.

-WARNING ⚠️: the code sucks (sorry), it's not super efficient either, although it can handle a few thousands of lines without problem.
+WARNING ⚠️: the code sucks (sorry), it's not super efficient either, although it can handle a few thousands lines without problem.
 Also, don't expect ctrl-c, ctrl-c, text selection, etc.. to work.

 this is how it looks: